whitecube/nova-flexible-content/docs/README.md

 An easy & complete Flexible Field for Laravel Nova, perfect for repeated and flexible field groups.

-## Quick start

-The Flexible field can be used in various ways and for different purposes, but in most cases you'll only need a few of its capabilities.
-Here's how to get started really quickly.

 ## Differences from original package

 ### Dropdown overflow fix